polterguy/magic/README.md

 running"_ as you start out your next project.
 Magic is best suited for database applications, where you need to wrap your database tables, and present these to some client, using an HTTP REST API.
 Basically, for all your CRUD needs, all you need to do to create your Magic wrapper, is to create a service, a contract (service interface), a controller, and declare your models (view model and database model).
 After you have correctly declared these types, Magic simply takes care of the rest for you automagically.
+You don't even need to create your database.
+Even creating your database will be automagically done by Magic.

 video